Larimer Lounge Presents

 This range from sweetly shiny 2-minute hypnotic bangers to woozy and sprawling 7-minute long tracks boasting moodily atmospheric wafting guitars and piercing feedback shows a band colliding thoughtfulness and creative ingenuity to produce music as unique as it is earworm-worthy.
 With Parts, OHMME manage to organically marry a breadth of divergent styles into an album that is cohesive, daring, and distinctly their own.

-With a complete lineup finally assembled, Mr. Atomic set out to solidify their sound, drawing influences from late 80s/90s rock bands such as No Doubt, Pixies, and Garbage.
-While playing shows at well-known venues in Denver such as Cervantes’ Masterpiece Ballroom, the Marquis Theatre, and Lost Lake Lounge, Mr. Atomic cultivated a dedicated following of fans within the Denver music scene.
-The year 2017 ushered in the release of their debut EP, "Avert the Skies", in early January, followed by a mini-tour across the Midwest, and the departure of Suriano.
-Mr. Atomic welcomed a new drummer, Ryan Fraser, into the band in August 2017.
+With a complete lineup finally assembled, Mr. Atomic set out to solidify their sound, drawing influences from late 80s/90s rock bands such as Blondie, Garbage, and Nirvana.
+Mr. Atomic cultivated a dedicated following of fans within the Denver music scene with melodic, grunge-tinted, punk rock accented by lyrically-dense verses.
+In 2017, the band ushered in the release of their debut EP, "Avert the Skies", in early January, followed by a mini-tour across the Midwest, the departure of Suriano, and the arrival of a new drummer, Ryan Fraser.
+With a new drummer in the mix, the band set to work, spending over a year crafting new material for their first full-length album, Spectator Sport.

 2721 Larimer St.